cameronraschke/UIT-TSS-TOOLBOX/README.md

 > [!IMPORTANT]
 > Not all endpoints are implemented and/or actively used.
 Use API with caution.

-> [!IMPORTANT]
-> Each request within an endpoint will have a request method, and then input/output types for each method.
-"RET" denotes the returned type.
-If the "all others" type is specified, it means that all other variables for that endpoint will be returned.
-This is common in many GET requests.

 ## To-do
 - [ ] Implement all WIP endpoints
   - [ ] GET endpoints